 - Online learning is a great way to get more clued up on digital.
-Lynda is probably the most reputable online learning service out there right now – sign up for some courses and see how you get on.
-Focus on learning things that have a direct impact on your business, or try to get your head around the basics if you prefer.
+Lynda is probably the most reputable online learning service out there right now.
+Sign up for some courses and see how you get on.
+Focus on learning things that have a direct impact on your business.
+Or you can try to get your head around the basics if you prefer.
 Books are also another great way to get to grips with digital opportunities.

 - By knowing more, you can be more critical, savvy, and use digital as a way to better grow your business.
 By knowing more, you will be able to better spot opportunities and threats.

 - Digital isn’t just a channel – it’s also a mindset.
 Here are five keys to unleashing yours

 Manage cash flow and pay smarter

 As a business, you have to make sure that you never run out of money.